bstee615/cohabit/README.md

-# Habit tracker (tibah = reversed("habit"))
+# Cohabit - collaborative habit tracker

+Simple app to track habits with friends.
-Simple habit tracker built with HTMX/missing.style/Flask.
+Built with HTMX/missing.style/Flask.

 ![Screenshot of the web interface](./screenshot.png)